 - Scissors

-Now we’re ready to add some color to this simple wall hanging with feathers!
+Now we’re ready to add some color to this simple hoop wall hanging.

 I decided on mustard because yellow is my favorite color and mustard fits in perfectly with the color scheme in our living room, but you can use any color you want.